Skip to main content

 Create a Line Chart

-Select Line Chart visualization, and drag in necessary fields in Settings tab:
+Select Line Chart visualization, and drag in the necessary fields in the Settings tab:

 Multiple series using Legend